• Skip to primary navigation

 • Pour batter into the pan and tap on the counter once lightly.
 This will help release large air bubbles.

-• Bake for 40-45 minutes, or until the top springs back and a skewer comes out clean.
+• Bake for 35-45 minutes, or until the top springs back and then a toothpick inserted in to the center, comes out clean.
 A few moist crumbs are okay.

 • Once the pan is completely cool, run a thin knife around the edge to release it from the sides of the pan.
 Remove the cake and peel off the parchment paper.